ELIXIREstonia/2021-10-19-shell-advanced/_episodes/06-variables.md

 and is now just a convention everyone follows without understanding why.)

 For example,
-here are two lines in `/home/vlad/.bashrc`:
+here are three lines in `/home/vlad/.bashrc`:

 ~~~
 export SECRET_IDENTITY=Dracula